ABLE Accounts: Tax Facts for People with Disabilities

 IRS Free File

-The IRS Free File program, available only through IRS.gov or the IRS2Go app, offers brand-name tax preparation software for those who earned $73,000 or less in 2021 or Free File Fillable Forms regardless of income.
-The software does all the work of finding deductions, credits and exemptions.
-Some of the Free File offers may include a free state tax return.
+The IRS Free File program, available only through IRS.gov or the IRS2Go app, offers brandname tax preparation software for those who earned $84,000 or less in 2024 or Free File Fillable Forms regardless of income.
+The software helps find deductions, credits and exemptions.
+Some of the Free File offers may even include a free state tax return.
+Members of the military and qualifying veterans have access to MilTax, a Department of Defense program.
+It offers qualified veterans free online tax preparation and e-filing software for federal returns and up to three state returns for those who moved several times.

 Choosing a preparer

-ABLE National Resource Center TAX Resources
+ABLE National Resource Center Tax Resources

-IRS: Resources for People With Disabilities
+IRS: Resource for People with Disabilities